rust-lang/reference/src/inline-assembly.md

 > [!NOTE]
 > In particular, an asm block may be duplicated, for example if the containing function is inlined, or omitted from the output entirely.
-> As a consequence, asm blocks should not use directives that have non-idempotent non-local effects, or named labels and symbol definitions.
+> As a consequence, asm blocks should not use directives that have non-idempotent non-local effects, or named labels and symbol definitions, and should not rely on the non-local effects of other asm blocks.
 > Additionally, two asm blocks may not rely upon being adjacent in executable memory, even if they are adjacent in the source.

 > [!NOTE]